• June 25, 2025

 Pharmaceutical manufacturing process approval and accreditation

 Every regulatory body has a different procedure for approval, although requirements remain the same.
-The manufacturer should prove the fulfilment of all the resources, such as equipment, testing facilities, and resources for the safe drug manufacturing.
+The manufacturer should apply all those requirements, such as equipment, laboratory, resources, and areas, in their manufacturing facility.

 Types of Pharmaceuticals manufacturing process